kwsong/cs160su23/syllabus.md

 ### Grade Breakdown
 Final grades will be determined with the following breakdown:

 **40% Projects:** The 4 projects (each worth 10% of your final grade) will be graded with a detailed rubric.
 These rubrics will be released with the grades.
 All submissions should adhere to the guidelines for full credit.
-Projects 3 and 4 are pair projects and will be submitted with a peer feedback form.
-Barring extreme circumstances that are brought to the attention of the instructors, pairs should expect to receive the same grade on pair projects.
+Projects 3 and 4 are pair projects and will be submitted with a peer feedback assessment.
+Barring unusual circumstances that are brought to the attention of the instructors, pairs should expect to receive the same grade on pair projects.

 **35% Final project:** Final projects take place during the last three weeks of class in assigned groups of 4-6.
 For grading, we will take into account several aspects of the final project process: teamwork and participation, observation/need-finding, evaluation, implementation, and deliverables (e.g., presentation, poster, article).
-A peer feedback form will be submitted with the final project that will help us determine if any individual grade adjustments must be made.
+A peer feedback assessment form will be submitted with the final project that will help us determine if any individual grade adjustments must be made.

-**25% Quizzes:** There will be 6 weekly quizzes, the lowest grade of which will be dropped as long as you complete a midterm and final course survey.
-If you complete the survey, each of your highest-scoring weekly quizzes will be worth 5% of your final grade.
+**25% Quizzes:** There will be 5 weekly quizzes, the lowest grade of which will be dropped as long as you complete a midterm and final course survey.
+The average of your quiz scores will make up 25% of your final grade.
 There is no midterm or final exam.

 The grading bins will follow the following bins: